 - Build impactful customer touch-points, fruitful customer interactions and successful customer engagements: As said earlier, your customers build brand and company perceptions based on their experiences across touch-points, interactions and engagements.
 This requires you as a company to ensure having a strategic and fulfilling process where you need to use impactful and positive brand messaging along with a seamless way to communicate with the brand or the company’s point of contact and constructive ways to engage them with a successful agenda.
 Make sure your customers find all these 3 stages of communication valuable, seamless and promising, which will ultimately build trust and confidence in them for the brand.

 - Understand their business issues and challenges as well as their strengths and competitive edge: It is tempting to boast about your own product or company, especially when you have so much information to share in order to pursue your customers into purchasing our product.
-However, start with being all ears to your customers and their business challenges and issues that they are looking to eliminate with a solution. be a patient listener, ask all the right questions, clear your doubts and queries about their business challenges.
-Additionally, take time to learn about their strengths, appreciate their growth and expansion and get a hang of their competitors.
+However, start with being all ears to your customers and their business challenges and issues that they are looking to eliminate with a solution. be a patient listener, ask all the right questions, and clear your doubts and queries about their business challenges.
+Additionally, take time to learn about their strengths, appreciate their lead generation growth and expansion and get a hang of their competitors.
 This will make them feel that you are truly involved in solving their troubles.
+Interacting with your customers can greatly help you gather these insights, through questionnaires or sentiment surveys, reviews… Another option to collect data at a larger scale and scope is web scraping.
+This can still allow data to be collected manually with intent, but it is made easier with tools and solutions like proxy browser extensions. to go around any data collection restrictions that may arise.

 - Focus on the business values your product aims to create for the customers to help them achieve their KPIs: At every point while communicating with your customers, talk to them about the business values they can expect from using your product/solution.
 Do less bragging about your product feature and capabilities and do more talking about what business benefits and values will they drive for the customers.
 In fact, companies should unite all its teams including sales, pre-sales, post-sales, marketing and customer and tech support to initiate and carve out meaningful customer conversations around adding value to their businesses while helping them to become successful by using the product.
 This will help create an honest and influential perception of the product that will be capable enough to sell itself.